Call now: 917-675-6553

 Because of your contributory negligence, the amount of compensation you can receive will be reduced by your percentage of fault.
 If you have $200,000 in damages but are 50% responsible, then the maximum you can receive is $100,000.

-If you have suffered an injury in a car accident, you need experienced personal injury attorneys in Yonkers, NY by your side.
-At Russo Law, our attorneys have helped countless motorists get the compensation they need to cover their medical bills, replace lost wages, and fix the damage to their vehicles.
+If you have suffered an injury in a car accident, you need an experienced car accident lawyer by your side.
+At Russo Law, our Greater New York City car accident lawyers have helped countless motorists get the compensation they need to cover their medical bills, replace lost wages, and fix the damage to their vehicles.

 Contact us today.
 Unlike other law firms, we won’t ever treat you like a number.
 You can count on a quick response and easy access to our attorneys, who can answer any questions that you have.
 In addition, we’ll never collect legal fees unless we successfully recover compensation on your behalf.
-For more information, please schedule a FREE consultation by calling (914) 266-2722.
+For more information, please schedule a free consultation by calling (917) 675-6553 or contacting us today.